SamStenner/nanoGPT/README.md

 > Why did the chicken cross the road?
-To get to its chicks!
+To get to his wife hen!

 # nanoGPT